Tonks89/Tonks89.github.io/about/index.md

 I come from a small but lovely country called Honduras.
 A land of coffee, mayas, jungles, beaches, first-class reefs, corn-based delicacies, and wonderful people (or catrachos).
 In 2011, I moved to France to follow my passion for robotics.
 I began by studying a master's degree in [advanced robotics](http://masteraria.irccyn.ec-nantes.fr/index.php/presentation-roba-en) at the École centrale de Nantes.
 There, I learned about jacobians, kinematic models, and the art of solving problems through robots.
 Afterwards, I did a Ph.D. at [INRIA](http://www.inria.fr/en/centre/rennes) ([ANR project ENTRACTE](http://homepages.laas.fr/nmansard/entracte/index.php?n=Main.HomePage)), where I worked on understanding how humans control their motions in order to simplify the way we control avatars and robots.

-Currently, I am also working on STEM advocacy initiatives and making scientific content accessible to everyone, everywhere.
-For this purpose, I design workshops, teach, and also organize fundraisers to provide children in Honduras with computers.
-The access to a basic education is a privilege in most places in the world, I believe in democratizing STEM education for a global, sustainable future.
+As much as I love learning about STEM, I also enjoy teaching and communicating.
+Currently, I am working on a project called "The Inventor's Playground".
+This project aims to empower children as creative thinkers so they can reach their full potential and succeed in the 21st century.
+Our focus has been mainly in Honduras, but we plan to start workshops in London as well.

 During my free time, I also enjoy writing about anything in science I find interesting, getting immersed in Asimov's or Tolkien's stories, and playing piano.